Developer Guide

 SunRez automatically saves command history after each command execution, and loads command history (if any) upon app

 start-up.
-The command history is saved in a plain-text file at [JAR_file_location]/data/commandhistory.txt
+The command history is saved in a plain-text file at [JAR_file_location]/data/commandhistory.txt.

-, an interface that exposes read and write methods.
+Saving and loading is supported by CommandHistoryStorage, an interface that exposes read and write methods.
 SunRez

 command history entry as a single line of plain text in the command history file.
 The class structure is shown